michal-h21/luatex-harfbuzz-shaper/README.md

 ## Questions and issues

-- harfbuzz does lookup only for system fonts, not fonts installed with TeX
 - does hyphenation work on ligatured words? can we get ligature components from Harbuzz?
 - what about node attributes?
-- how to support bidi?
-Is it better to use direction, or to build node lists by hand? harfbuzz can return characters in correct order for RTL text
 - how to support complex scripts such as Arabic, where glyphs depends even on things like line start/end, hyphenation, etc.?
 - why some fonts fail completely?
 For example Gentium with OpenType features,